Microsoft-Web/HOL-ASPNETMVC4/HOL.md

 1. Double-click the **Setup.cmd** file in this folder to install the Visual Studio code snippets.

-If you are not familiar with the Visual Studio Code Snippets, and want to learn how to use them, you can refer to the appendix from this document "[Appendix: Using Code Snippets](#AppendixA)".
+If you are not familiar with the Visual Studio Code Snippets, and want to learn how to use them, you can refer to the appendix from this document "[Appendix A: Using Code Snippets](#AppendixA)".

 <a name="Exercises" />
 ## Exercises ##